Shubham-me/R_TREES/README.md

 R - Tree
-A data structure to store and update N-dimensional data-points and do query search, nearest neighbour search, rectangular query search etc.
+A data structure to store and update N-dimensional data-points and do nearest neighbour search.